Getting started with Zoom Phone (users)

 - Use call flip to switch the device you are using for the call.

 Zoom Phone forwards all unanswered and declined inbound calls to your voicemail.
-You can use the Zoom desktop client, mobile app, or web portal to play and manage your voicemail messages.
+You can use the Zoom desktop client, mobile app, Zoom Web App, or web portal to play and manage your voicemail messages.

 Call history and recordings

-After making, receiving, or recording calls, you can check your call history and recordings on the Zoom desktop client, mobile app, or web portal.
+After making, receiving, or recording calls, you can check your call history and recordings on the Zoom desktop client, mobile app, Zoom Web App, or web portal.

 Once you are familiar with Zoom Phone, use these features to further enhance your experience:

-- Zoom Desktop Client and Mobile App settings: View your Zoom Phone information including your company number, extension number, and direct phone numbers.
+- Zoom Desktop Client, Mobile App, Zoom Web App settings: View your Zoom Phone information including your company number, extension number, and direct phone numbers.
 You can also change settings for inbound call notifications.

 - Blocked list: Change your settings to block specific phone numbers or prefixes from calling you.